US begins delivering munitions to Israel as American death toll rises

 “I have directed my team to work with their Israeli counterparts on every aspect of the hostage crisis, including sharing intelligence and deploying experts from across the United States government to consult with and advise Israeli counterparts on hostage recovery efforts,” Biden said in a statement.

+To underscore U.S. solidarity with Israel, the White House was lit in the blue and white colors of the Israeli flag on Monday night.

-The attack by Hamas and Israel’s response have left more than 1,100 dead and thousands wounded on both sides.
+The attack by Hamas and Israel’s retaliation have left more than 1,600 dead and thousands wounded on both sides.

 Defense Secretary Lloyd Austin said Sunday he has ordered the Ford carrier strike group to sail to the Eastern Mediterranean to be ready to assist Israel.
 The USS Gerald R. Ford, the Navy’s newest and most advanced aircraft carrier, and its approximately 5,000 sailors and deck of warplanes will be accompanied by cruisers and destroyers in a show of force that is meant to be ready to respond to anything, from possibly interdicting additional weapons from reaching Hamas and conducting surveillance.

-Note: Editor’s note: This story was updated at 9:25 p.m.
-EST with additional information.